Truck Accident Lawyer

 Truck Accident Lawyer in Douglasville, Georgia

 Another reason for people in our town to look for a truck accident law firm is that 2 notorious highways run through Georgia.
-It’s all too often that we hear about a semi truck crash on the I-75 and the I-20, which runs straight through Douglasville, is the second most dangerous highway in Georgia.
-There are frequent truck accidents, including crashes involving 18 wheelers and tractor trailers, on both these routes.
+It’s all too often that we hear about a semi-truck crash on the I-75 and the I-20, which runs straight through Douglasville, is the second most dangerous highway in Georgia.
+There are frequent truck accidents, including crashes involving 18 wheelers and tractor-trailers, on both these routes.
 Between 2015 and 2017, just in the summer months, there were 55 fatalities on the I-20.

-5 Things to Know About Truck Accidents
+5 Things to Know About Truck and Tractor-Trailer Accidents

 The Policy Advice website highlights 5 key statistics about truck accidents, based on data from across the United States.
 They say that: